mridhultp/UK-Road-accident_Project/README.md

 1. The highest number of accidents happened in 2014, while the lowest was in 2020 (Possibly due to covid 19) over the last 10 years.

- #### 2. Most number of accident occurs at 4pm to 6 pm in single and dual carriage way in the year from 2013 to 2023.
+ #### 2. Most number of accident occurs at 4pm to 6 pm and single and dual carriage way in the year from 2013 to 2023.

 3. Percentage of  fatal accident is 40.81% at night and 59.19 at daylight.